Gowdilya/my_resources/DockerNotes.md

 * Containers: Are running instances of images, that are isolated and have their own environments and set of processes

 ## Docker Commands

+**Important:** When entering any docker command with a `[container_id]` you can enter just the first few charecters.
+It will execute on the specfied container as long as entered prefix is unique from the other `containers_id's`.

 `docker images`
 * use to see a **list** of **images** available, and there sizes